glfw/glfw/README.md

  - Added `glfwVulkanSupported`, `glfwGetRequiredInstanceExtensions`, `glfwGetInstanceProcAddress`, `glfwGetPhysicalDevicePresentationSupport` and `glfwCreateWindowSurface` for platform independent Vulkan support
+ - Added `glfwSetWindowMonitor` for switching between windowed and full screen modes and updating the monitor and desired video mode of full screen windows
  - Added `glfwMaximizeWindow` and `GLFW_MAXIMIZED` for window maximization
  - Added `glfwFocusWindow` for giving windows input focus
  - Added `glfwSetWindowSizeLimits` and `glfwSetWindowAspectRatio` for setting